 Rich and creamy without any added cream or butter or flour, this soup is good and good for you.

 There’s something very special about this here soup.
 I’m telling you, this isn’t your standard plain-jane tomato soup.
-This is your super healthy, packed with veggies, you’re going to want to come back for seconds kind of soup.
-And made completely vegan and gluten free too.
+This is your super healthy, packed with veggies, you’re going to want to come back for a second bowl kind of soup.
+And made completely gluten-free too.

 Sorry, Dad, you aren’t going to like this one.